AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/text-editor.md

 ## Prerequisites

-The following tutorial requires that you have GitHub Desktop installed in your local machine.
+The following tutorial requires that you have GitHub Desktop installed on your local machine.
 If you do not have GitHub Desktop, you can download the application [here](https://desktop.github.com/).

 ## Connect to GitHub and set up your local authoring environment